Algonquin people: 18th century to present

 Following the American Revolutionary War, and later the War of 1812, the Lake of Two Mountains Algonquins found their territory increasingly encroached on by Loyalist settlers.
 Beginning in the 1820s and 1930s, the lumber industry began to move up the Ottawa valley.
 Algonquin became increasingly displaced as a result.
 Beginning in the 1820s, Algonquin Grand Chief Constant Pinesi sent a series of letters petitioning the British Crown for Algonquin Territorial Recognition previously agreed upon in the Treaties of 1701 and 1764, ratified by Algonquins and the British Crown.
 No responses were forthcoming from the British, and the Algonquins began to be relegated to a string of small reserves beginning in the 1830s.

 Algonquins who agreed to move to these reserves or joined other historical bands were federally "recognized".
 Others maintained their attachment to the traditional territory and fur trading, and chose not to re-locate.
 These Algonquins were later called "stragglers" in the Ottawa and Pontiac counties with some eventually settling in small towns such as Renfrew, Whitney, and Eganville as the 19th Century progressed.
 Many of these Algonquins were not recognized as "Status Indians".

 The location of the former Lake of Two Mountains Band came to be known as Kahnesatake.
 As a large majority of the Algonquin population had left the area, with only the Christian Haudenosaunee and a few Algonquins remaining, it became recognized as a Mohawk reserve (though many in the community have at least partial Algonquin Ancestry).

-Algonquins living in the northern regions of Algonquin Territory gradually moved to towns such as present day Témiscaming, and Mattawa, amongst others in Ontario and Quebec, as territorial encroachment by settlers, and lumber and resource companies increased throughout the 19th and 20th Centuries or various reserves set up in their traditional territories.
+Algonquins living in the northern regions of Algonquin Territory gradually moved to towns such as present day Témiscaming, and Mattawa, amongst others in Ontario and Quebec, as territorial encroachment by settlers, and lumber and resource companies increased throughout the 19th and 20th centuries or various reserves set up in their traditional territories.
+In recent years, tensions with the lumber industry have flared up again among Algonquin communities, in response to the practice of clear-cutting.